Dear Advisor: What should I consider when launching an accelerator?

 Start with outcomes

-Draft outline of topics to get me 1 step closer to the outcomes with each topic
+Draft an outline of topics to get me 1 step closer to the outcomes with each topic

-Judiciously cut topics to focus on the most important, value-added concepts that are key to getting get 1 step closer to the outcomes
+Judiciously cut topics to focus on the most important, value-added concepts that are key to getting one step closer to the outcomes

 Leave at least 15-20% time of each session for questions.

-My graduate students really enjoyed starting each (3-hour) session with a 5-7 minute networking session in breakout rooms, as we wait for everyone to join -- and having at least a 5 minute break every hour.
+My graduate students really enjoyed starting each (3-hour) session with a 5-7 minute networking session in breakout rooms, as we waited for everyone to join -- and having at least a 5-minute break every hour.

 What is the expected time commitment for founders?